feldera/feldera/docs/sql/json.md

   is subject to the capitalization rules of the SQL dialect, so for correct operation the field may need to be quoted: `variant."field"`

-The runtime types do not need to match exactly the compile-time types.
+The runtime types do not match exactly the compile-time types:
-As a compiler front-end, Calcite does not mandate exactly how the runtime types are represented.
-Calcite does include one particular implementation in Java runtime, which is used for testing.
-In this representation the runtime types are represented as follows:

 - The scalar types do not include information about precision and scale.
 Thus all `DECIMAL` compile-time types are represented by a single run-time type.